Frequently Asked Questions

 Payments: Our practice accepts all major credit cards, cash, and personal checks.
 We sometimes require a valid credit/debit card on file when setting up an appointment time.

 Please do not miss your appointment as the time will be reserved for you.
-Appointments must be cancelled at least 24 working hours in advance.
+Appointments must be cancelled at least 24 working hours in advance in order to avoid missed appointment charges.

 As is the standard of practice in this area, if you cancel your appointment with less than 24 working hours’ notice, you can be charged for that time.
 Please note your insurance will not cover a missed appointment.